Scotts Bluff County to explore possibility of opening new juvenile detention center

 Without a facility readily available, many of those young people who require placement in a detention center end up in a state of limbo before space can be found for them.
 Brown said that many times the sheriff’s department is forced to use temporary accommodations for up to two days because there are no options available.

 The board’s approval of the request empowers Brown to pursue input from architects on the financial feasibility of repurposing an existing building for juvenile detention.
-Several potential sources of funding were discussed, including income from other Panhandle counties that will have the option of housing their own juveniles in the facility if it becomes a reality.
+Several potential sources of funding were discussed, including income from other Panhandle counties that would have the option of housing juveniles in the facility.

-“There are hundreds and hundreds of events in each of these areas, so they send out a lot of RFPs throughout the course of the year, planning even two or three years in advance,” said Leisy.
+“There are hundreds and hundreds of events in each of these areas, so they send out a lot of RFPs throughout the course of the year, planning even two or three years in advance,” Leisy said.
 “There could be some opportunities for us later on.”

-The list of sports mentioned by Leisy included hockey, volleyball, wrestling, table tennis and triathlon.
+Leisy mentioned sports including hockey, volleyball, wrestling, table tennis and triathlon.
 She said that requests for proposals have already started to come in after her meetings with relevant organizations last month.

-The next meeting of the Scotts Bluff County Board of Commissioners will take place on Monday, Feb.
-20.